Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 ---
-title: "Alibaba cloud FPGA: the 200$ Kintex UltraScale+"
+title: "Alibaba cloud FPGA: the 200$ Kintex UltraScale+ [Updated]"
 description: "Using a decommissioned Alibaba cloud accelerator card as an FPGA dev board"
 summary: "No documentation, no problem!"
 tags: ["fpga", "ebay", "debugging", "linux", "hacking", "AS02MC04"]
-date: 2025-09-02
+date: 2026-02-25
 showTableOfContents: true
 ---

 {{< alert "circle-info" >}}
-Update: Since this article was first published, many more brave souls have acquired this FPGA board, leading to some "interesting" surprises.
+This article was originally published on the 2nd of September 2025 and is regularly kept up to date to include the most recent developements around using the Alibaba `AS02MC04` board as a dev board.

-There will be an up to date list at the end of the article recollecting all such fun experiences that future owners might want to be aware of.
+The [Before you buy](#before-you-buy) section wasn't part of the original article and features the most recent updates.
 {{< /alert >}}